Full auto…for some, it is the ultimate fantasy upgrade for America’s favorite firearm.

 Step Three: Be Very Patient

-We won’t get into the nuts and bolts of the NFA process or how the NFA itself should be abolished…as there as there’s plenty of great web sites have that info, but the basic gist, as it stands today, involves specialized dealers, forms, fingerprint cards, tax stamps, background checks and an painful wait that can easily exceed six months.
+We won’t get into the nuts and bolts of the NFA process or how the NFA itself should be abolished…as there as there’s plenty of great web sites have that info, but the basic gist, as it stands today, involves specialized dealers, forms, fingerprint cards, tax stamps, background checks and a somewhat painful wait that can easily exceed six months.

 Please don’t get too discouraged…it’s not nearly as bad as some people claim, but it does take a level of patience that you may not be used to or comfortable with if you are somewhat new to firearms.
 That said…if it’s something you are truly passionate about, please by all means, go for it.